jimgarr/Service-Monitor/README.md

 `scheduler.py` can be used to run health checks on a fixed interval.
 Register tests with `add_test(name, fn, interval)` and start them with `start_all()` or `start_test(name)`.
 Results are pushed to the UI server for display.

-The API server is responsible for sending Teams notifications when checks run, so the scheduler no longer posts directly to the webhook.
-This avoids duplicate messages when a scheduled test triggers the API server.

 The first check executes immediately after the scheduler starts.
 Subsequent runs occur after each configured interval.